orzechowskid/danorz.com/README.md

 # Provided for You

-you can log in using a pre-set user with the username `r2d2` and password `starwars`
+you can log in to the webapp using a pre-set user with the username `r2d2` and password `starwars`